Patient education: Pneumonia in adults (Beyond the Basics)

 Clinical manifestations and diagnosis of Legionella infection

-Clinical presentation and diagnosis of Pneumocystis infection in HIV-infected patients
+Clinical presentation and diagnosis of Pneumocystis pulmonary infection in HIV-infected patients

-Community-acquired pneumonia in adults: Risk stratification and the decision to admit
+Community-acquired pneumonia in adults: Assessing severity and determining the appropriate site of care

 Diagnostic approach to community-acquired pneumonia in adults